Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 String with the clustering method to use, given to

-Logical indicating if a dendrogram should be drawn for the columns.
+Logical indicating if a dendrogram should be drawn for the rows or columns.

 - dend_rows_side